microsoft/X-Decoder/README.md

 **It supports:**

 * **One suite of parameters** pretrained for Semantic/Instance/Panoptic Segmentation, Referring Segmentation, Image Captioning, and Image-Text Retrieval;
-* **One model architecture** finetuned for Semantic/Instance/Panoptic Segmentation, Referring Segmentation, Image Captioning, Image-Text Retrieval and Visual Question Answering (VQA);
+* **One model architecture** finetuned for Semantic/Instance/Panoptic Segmentation, Referring Segmentation, Image Captioning, Image-Text Retrieval and Visual Question Answering (with an extra cls head);
 * **Zero-shot task composition** for Region Retrieval, Referring Captioning, Image Editing.

 ## :fire: Updates